 Firms presented selective performance data without required context:

-Posts focused on investment benefits without tackling associated risks.
-Brief formats like tweets do not excuse firms from balanced presentation requirements.
+Posts focused on investment benefits without addressing associated risks.
+Brief formats do not excuse firms from balanced presentation requirements.
+LinkedIn posts, advisor videos, comments on testimonial content, and boosted posts should all be treated as reviewable marketing surfaces when they promote advisory services.

 Examiners routinely request complete copies of all advertisements spread during the examination period, Form ADV Part 2A disclosures explaining marketing practices, and source documents substantiating every factual claim.
 Firms unable to produce contemporaneous records face findings.
 Maintain organized, immediately accessible proof for every statement you publish.